dolthub/data-analysis/data-bounties/README.md

 We have given out over $100,000 to date.
 There is no limit on the number of participants for any given bounty, and anyone is welcome to submit a pull request.

+## The scoreboard

+Lots of people can work on datasets in parallel.
+Any updates to the dataset get scored according to who changed the data last.

+Dolt keeps track of who submits which cells.
+If you update or add a cell you get a point.
+If someone overwrites one of your cells, you lose a point.
+If someone adds the same data you already added, nothing happens.
+Points only update when data changes.

+The scoreboard takes the total number of money and divides by the points (cell edits) for each person, to compute the amount we pay out.

+> DoltHub data bounty money usually comes from our marketing budget, but sometimes comes from companies who ask us to collect data for them.
+We can crowdsource datasets that need a lot of man-hours and scraping expertise, on a medium-sized budget.

 ## Workflows

 Start by reading the bounty README.
 When you feel like you've understood the data being collected, make a fork of the database.
 The remote copy, the one hosted on DoltHub, is called `origin`.